-In the case of Field D, a unilateral measure would not violate DSU Article 23 and would not itself constitute a violation of the WTO Agreement.
-For this reason, it is also assumed that the country imposing a unilateral measure claims that the measure is not due to the counterparty violating the WTO Agreement or impairing benefits under the WTO Agreement, when in reality it is (Field A or Field B).
-Accepting such a claim would give rise to an unfair situation where the country imposing a unilateral claim can always evade the accusation of violating Article 23 of the DSU by claiming that the measure was not due to the issue in the scope of the WTO Agreement.
+In the case of Field (d), a unilateral measure would not violate DSU Article 23 and would not itself constitute a violation of the WTO Agreement (even in such cases, a non-violation claim may be filed if the measure has impaired benefits of the counterparty under the WTO Agreements), the scope of Field (d) has been significantly narrowed due to the expansion of scope covered under the WTO Agreements in terms of both content of disputes and content of measures.
+It is also expected that the country imposing a unilateral measure alleges that the measure is not in response to the counterparty violating the WTO Agreement or impairing benefits under the WTO Agreement, when in reality it is (Field (a) or Field (b)).
+Accepting such a claim would give rise to an unfair situation where the country imposing a unilateral claim can always evade the accusation of violating Article 23 of the DSU by alleging that the measure was not due to the issue in the scope of the WTO Agreement.
 Therefore, whether the cause of a unilateral measure is an issue covered by the WTO Agreement should be judged objectively according to the rules of the dispute settlement system.